-You will also receive an email with confirmation of your SSS profile update along with the transaction number and the Online Data Change Request form in PDF format.
+After two working days, you will also receive an email with confirmation of your profile update along with a PDF copy of your updated contact information.

 How to Update Your SSS Member Information (Simple Correction)

-However, if you have a legal change of name, or if the new corrected name is totally different from the old name (for example, “Jose” to “Joey”), then that is not considered as a simple correction and you will have to personally fill out and submit the E-4 Form to the SSS, along with the required supporting documents.
+However, if you have a legal change of name, or if the new corrected name is totally different from the old name (for example, “Jose” to “Joey”), then that is not considered as a simple correction and you will have to personally fill out and submit the E-4 Form, along with the required supporting documents.

 If you’re female and got married, you can change your civil status from single to married on your SSS online account.
 You will have to provide your marriage certificate as proof.
 However, to request a change of name after assuming your husband’s surname, you will have to fill out and submit the E-4 Form to the SSS branch because you can only request simple corrections online.